-Under legislation, duty of care obligations, and the values and philosophy of Montessori International College, the College is committed to providing a safe environment to all Students and to upholding their best interests and wellbeing.
+Under legislation, common law (duty of care and contract) obligations, and the values and philosophy of Montessori International College, the College is committed to providing a safe environment to all Students and to upholding their best interests and wellbeing.

-These processes have been developed to meet legislative and procedural processes for responding to, and reporting, abuse, harm and behaviour of a staff member that a student considers is inappropriate.
+These processes have been developed to meet legislative and procedural processes for responding to, and reporting, sexual and physical abuse, harm and behaviour of a staff member that a student considers is inappropriate.